HME102 - Medicine 1B

 End of semester assessment:

-Ethics, Law, Professionalism and Communication: Essay addressing an ethico-legal issue in the context of health professionalism (2000 words, 80% of theme marks).
+Ethics, Law and Professionalism: Essay addressing an ethico-legal issue in the context of health professionalism (1500 words, 60% of theme marks).

 Public Health Medicine: 90 minute examination (50% of theme marks).